 The Mediterranean is not comparable with the South Pacific or the Caribbean – the water is cooler and the sand typically coarser.
 As part of the European Union, the beaches in Greece are regularly tested for water quality.

 For more climate info: Mykonos Weather Guide…

-Mykonos is the most visited of the Cyclades island group, which comprises Santorini, Paros, Naxos, Ios and Mykonos, plus a number of smaller islands.
-The Cyclades are located in the Aegean Sea, south-east of mainland Greece.
+Mykonos is the most visited island in the Cyclades – a group of islands that lies in the southern Aegean Sea, about 200km (120mi) southeast of mainland Greece.